AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_StepByStepGuides_MLPconverter.md

 - Stand up from the object and calculate the difference of the initial vector minus the final vector.
 We obtain, for example: `<0, 0, -0.5>`.
 - Write that vector, `<0, 0, -0.5>` in the description of the prim with all the scripts.
 - Drop again the `MLP-converter` script and let it do its job.
-- Copy all the lines it has output into your existing `AVpos` notecard.
+- Copy all the lines it has output into your existing `AVP_Positions` notecard.
 Replace it in your object, which will force the scripts to read all the configuration, now corrected.
 - When you are satisfied with the result, you may delete the notecards beginning by `.MENUITEMS` and `.POSITIONS`.

 Sit again on your object.
 The position issue is fixed and the description of the prim is free for us to be rewritten if needed by other scripts.